Tjoene/thesis/Case_Bita/README.md

 ## Quick start

-In this folder you will have
+In this folder you will find the different testcases that were used to test the tool Bita.

 - Install [Simple Build Tool](http://www.scala-sbt.org/).
 At the time of writing, version 0.13.7 was used
 - Clone the repo: `git clone https://github.com/Tjoene/thesis.git`.